Erudika/paraio.org/src/monolite/partials/033-restauth.md

 of OAuth because it is less complicated and is already implemented inside the AWS Java SDK, which we have a direct dependency.
 In terms of security, both algorithms are considered very secure so there's no compromise in that aspect.

+Para offers two ways of authentication - one for apps using API keys and one for insecure clients (mobile, JS) using JWT.
+Apps authenticated with a secret key have full access to the API.
+Users authenticated with social login are issued JWT tokens and have limited access to the API, for example they can't generate new API keys and they are authorized by specific resource permissions (see [Resource permissions](#012-permissions)).

+### Full access for apps

 In order to make a request to the API you need to have a pair of access and secret keys.
 Access keys are part of the HTTP request and secret keys are used for signing only and must be kept safe.

 We recommend that you choose one of our API client libraries to handle the authentication for you.

 ### First-time setup